Coronavirus: Air New Zealand evacuation flight lifts off from Wuhan

 The Government-chartered flight bringing stranded Kiwis home from Wuhan has just lifted off from China according to flight radar.

-Air New Zealand flight 1942 was expected to depart the city at the centre of the deadly coronavirus outbreak at 1.40am (6.40am New Zealand time) - 2 hours and 40 minutes late.
+Air New Zealand flight 1942 departed the city at the centre of the deadly coronavirus outbreak at 1.46am (6.46am New Zealand time) - 2 hours and 46 minutes late.

 The Boeing 777-200 flight has 312 seats but as of last night just 235 of those were spoken for.